loechel/praesentationen/plone-and-python-community.rst

 .. note::

+    Philip

     There was no “backend” to learn, which made it easy for the average person to learn.
     The strong security model Plone inherited from Zope allowed websites to mix private and public content.
 This allowed organizations to combine their separate intranet and extranet into a single seamless website.

-    I built my first Plone-Website without knowing any python.
+    * I built my first Plone-Website without knowing any python.
-    I built it completely in the browser.
+    * I built it completely in the browser.
-    On a Windows PC.
+    * On a Windows PC.

     At least until learned way of the filesystem, version-control and python.
     Then I started to look down on those who wrote templates in the browser.
     And Plone kind of did the same starting with Plone 3.
     We'll get to that story soon...

     The user-interface and the default design of Plone changed with time.
     But the idea of empowering the users stayed the same.

     Plone Sunburst Theme